 - Transport service for patients, medications and labs

 - Digital radiology available from all hospital computers

-- Social work services assigned to each floor
+- Social work and care management services assigned to each floor

 - Discharge planning